spine-uwu/spine-uwu/README.md

 # 💫 About Me:
-🔭 I’m currently a CS Student.<br>⚡ I am aiming to be a Machine Learning Engineer.<br>🌱 I’m currently learning Math related to Machine learning.<br><br>
+🔭 I’m currently a CSE Student.<br>⚡ I am aiming to be a Machine Learning Engineer.<br>🌱 I’m currently learning Math related to Machine learning.<br><br>

 # 💻 Tech Stack: